Chip Monck: Later career

-In 1974, Monck was the host of Speakeasy, a short-lived rock and roll talk show that featured mostly chat and some live performances by such acts as Tom Waits, Frank Zappa and Emerson, Lake and Palmer.
+In 1974, Monck was the host of Speakeasy, a short-lived rock-and-roll talk show that featured mostly chat and some live performances by acts including Tom Waits, Frank Zappa and Emerson, Lake and Palmer.
 Monck's persona was well known enough to be parodied as "Chick Monck" on SCTV by Tony Rosato as a marriage counselor employing strobe lights and a fog machine.

 Also in 1974, he provided production services for the Muhammad Ali/George Foreman boxing match The Rumble in the Jungle, and the associated three-day music festival Zaire 74, which featured performances by James Brown, Celia Cruz and the Fania All-Stars, B.B.
 King, Miriam Makeba, The Spinners, Bill Withers, and Manu Dibango.
-Monck's work can be seen in the films Soul Power and When We Were Kings.
+Monck's work can be seen in the documentary films Soul Power (2008) and When We Were Kings (1996).

-Monck served as the lighting designer for the Opening and Closing Ceremonies of the 1984 Summer Olympics in Los Angeles, as well as consulting on the 2000 Summer Olympics in Sydney.
+Monck served as the lighting designer for the opening and closing ceremonies of the 1984 Summer Olympics in Los Angeles, as well as consulting on the 2000 Summer Olympics in Sydney.

 In 2003, Monck received the Parnelli Award for Lifetime Achievement in the concert touring industry.

-As of 2011, Monck resides in the Melbourne suburb of Fitzroy, Australia concentrating on corporate and retail lighting.
+As of 2011, Monck resided in the Melbourne suburb of Fitzroy, Australia concentrating on corporate and retail lighting.

-In 2011, he served as the Director of Production of the One Great Night On Earth Festival, planned for December 1, 2012.
+In 2011, he served as the director of production of the One Great Night On Earth Festival, planned for December 1, 2012.
 This event was intended to raise funds to help Australians in regions devastated by natural disasters like the Black Saturday bushfires, flooding and drought.

-In 2019 Monck participated in a series of Woodstock 1969 50th anniversary events at the Berklee School of Music in Boston and made additional appearances and was the subject of interviews in a wide variety of international media outlets.
-In 2024, Monck's archives; his lighting documents, images, drawings, and media were accepted into the Rock and Roll Hall of Fame, Museum and Archive in Cleveland, Ohio.
+In 2019, Monck participated in a series of Woodstock 1969 50th anniversary events at the Berklee School of Music in Boston and made additional appearances and was the subject of interviews in a wide variety of international media outlets.

+In 2024, Monck's archives; his lighting documents, images, drawings, and media were accepted into the Rock and Roll Hall of Fame museum and archive in Cleveland, Ohio.